JonasHendel/Citratzyklus/README.md

  </p>

 <p align="center">
-As part of my biology class, we had to make a graded project about a certain topic, in any way or format we wanted.
-We were presented with a list off topics.
-We were allowed to choose one of them.
-However I didn't get either off the three topics I chose and ended up with one I would never have thought about choosing.
+As part of my biology class we had to make a graded project about a certain topic, in any way or format we wanted.
+We were presented with a list off topics and were allowed to choose three of them, one of which we would work on, depending on how many others chose the same.
+As it had to happen, I didn't get either off the three topics I chose and ended up with one I would never have thought about choosing, the citric acid circle.
 A presentation about the citric acid cycle would have bored me to death.
 So I chose to code a website.</p>

 <br/>
 <h3 align="center" border-bottom="none"> Grade Recieved:  A / 14 Notenpunkte</h3>